-- a) The student must pass the compulsory modules KCOM222 and KCOM322 with an average of 60% to be admitted to the curriculum. - The additional pre-graduate communication modules will be taken into consideration after the KCOM222 and KCOM322 marks have been assessed
+- a) The student must pass the compulsory modules KCOM222 and KCOM318 with an average of 60% to be admitted to the curriculum. - The additional under-graduate communication modules will be taken into consideration after the KCOM222 and KCOM318 marks have been assessed.